-Going Missing Is Not A Crime.
+Going missing is not a crime.
 Every year approximately 6,000 people are reported missing in Ireland – that’s an average of 16 per day.
-While over 95% are located within a short period of time, the impact on families, friends and the missing persons themselves can be devastating.
+While over 95 per cent are located within a short period of time, the impact on families, friends and the missing persons themselves can be devastating.

 It is important to remember that people go missing for a variety of reasons.
-In some cases, the person may be escaping from real or perceived family or personal conflict, they may be victims of foul play, whilst others may be asserting their independence or taking time out.
-Some simply forget to make contact.
+In some cases, the person may be escaping from real or perceived family or personal conflict, or they may be victims of foul play.
+In other incidences, individuals may be asserting their independence or taking time out.
+Some people simply forget to make contact.

 When someone you care about is missing it is often hard to know what you should do or where to turn for support.
-The first step is to file a report with the Gardaí if you have concerns for the safety or welfare of your missing family member or friend.
+If you have concerns for the safety or welfare of your missing family member or friend, the first step is to file a report with the Gardaí.

-If your child goes missing, you should contact the Gardaí immediately on 999/112
+If your child goes missing, you should contact Gardaí immediately on 999 or 112.

 There is certain information that Gardaí will ask you to provide, including: